Iranian Review for UN Studies

 3.1.2 Edited Books

-The name of the editor(s) come(s) first followed by surname which should be all in capitals.
+The name of the editor(s) come(s) first followed by surname which should be in capitals.
 Afterwards, the word “ed. or eds.”
 Should be used followed by the title of the edited book.
 At the end, the city of the publication and the publisher with the year of the publication come in parenthesis.
-For instance:

 Christian TAMUSCHAT, Riccardo PISILLO MAZZESCHI, and Daniel THURER, eds., Conciliation in International Law: the OSCE Court of Conciliation and Arbitration (Boston: Brill|Nijhoff Press, 2017).